Ontario’s Trusted Lawyers for Fatal Bicycle Accident Cases – Serving Families Since 2003. No Fees Unless We Win.

 (vi) The deceased’s and the claimant’s joint life expectancy, or the probable length of time the relationship would have endured.

-There are no monetary caps in Ontario on the amount of damages that may be paid to dependents for the loss of care, guidance and companionship.
-However, the Court of Appeal has basically imposed a cap – a range beyond which they will not go.
+Ontario has no monetary caps on the amount of damages that may be paid to dependents for the loss of care, guidance and companionship.
+However, the Court of Appeal has imposed a cap – a range beyond which they will not go.

 Who can File a Claim in a Wrongful Death Bicycle Accident Lawsuit?

-Unlike personal injury cases, when the loss of income calculation is focused on the individual plaintiff, there are a number of people that need to be considered in any fatality case where there are surviving dependents.
-Section 61(1) of the Family Law Act outlines who is considered a dependent and eligible to recover damages.
+Unlike personal injury cases, when the loss of income calculation is focused on the individual plaintiff, several people need to be considered in any fatality case where there are surviving dependents.
+Section 61(1) of the Family Law Act outlines who is considered dependent and eligible to recover damages.
 A dependent is considered to be

 Dependents are eligible to claim both economic damages (i.e. damages which may be calculated in financial terms) and non-economic damages (i.e. damages which are not easily calculable, such as the loss of care guidance and companionship).
 However, in practice, economic damages such as loss of income are typically limited to the spouse and children of the deceased.
-This is because claims for loss of income of the deceased are only likely to be successful if advanced by a family member who was living with the deceased, or who was clearly dependent on the deceased’s income.
+This is because claims for loss of income of the deceased are only likely to be successful if advanced by a family member living with the deceased or dependent on the deceased’s income.

 How do Most Bicycle Accidents Happen?

-Contrary to common fears, a rear-end collision, where the motorist rapidly approaches and hits the bicyclist from behind, is extremely rare.
-In fact, it is perhaps the least common type of car-bicycle collision.
+Contrary to common fears, a rear-end collision, in which the motorist rapidly approaches and hits the bicyclist from behind, is extremely rare.
+It is perhaps the least common type of car-bicycle collision.
 Some of the most common car-bicycle collisions are noted below.

-The Left Hook: A Variation of the right hook It is basic law in Ontario that a left-turning vehicle must yield to oncoming traffic before turning left.
-Somehow, adjusters often do not realize that this applies to bicyclists as well.
+The Left Hook: A Variation of the Right Hook.
+It is a basic law in Ontario that a left-turning vehicle must yield to oncoming traffic before turning left.
+Adjusters often do not realize that this also applies to bicyclists.

 Dooring: The bane of all city cyclists is being “doored,” getting hit by a car door suddenly in the cyclist’s path.
-Many do not know that the Ontario traffic act has a provision concerning opening doors of car.
+Many do not know that the Ontario Traffic Act has a provision concerning opening the doors of cars.
 Section 165(1) states that no person shall open the door of a motor vehicle on a highway without first taking due precautions to ensure that his or her act will not interfere with the movement of or endanger any other person or vehicle.

-Road Design and Roadway Maintenance: At times, the municipalities do not properly maintain their roadways.
-Was the shoulder of the road, or the roadway itself, poorly maintained, creating a hazardous condition?
+Road Design and Roadway Maintenance: Sometimes, municipalities do not properly maintain their roadways.
+Was the shoulder of the road or the roadway itself poorly maintained, creating a hazardous condition?
 Hazards that cause bicyclists to lose control include sand and gravel, other highway debris not removed from the shoulder, potholes, or irregular paving.

 Side-Swiping Bicycle Accidents: side-swiping occurs when a car or other motor vehicle (sometimes a trailer) impacts a cyclist while passing.
 Ontario law requires a safe distance when overtaking a cyclist.

 Distracted Driving: newswire.ca reported earlier in 2019 that nearly ¼ of Canadians admitted to checking their phones while driving.
-The amount of people still texting and driving, checking facebook, emails, Instagram or other apps while behind the wheel is alarming.
-Distracted driving and people on their smartphones is by far the biggest threat to cyclists in Ontario – and the biggest killer.
+The number of people still texting and driving, checking Facebook, emails, Instagram or other apps while behind the wheel is alarming.
+Distracted driving and people on their smartphones are by far the biggest threat to cyclists in Ontario – and the biggest killer.

-Sort of – the law in Ontario identifies the particular vulnerability of cyclists with a law that we call “the reverse onus”.
+The law in Ontario identifies cyclists’ particular vulnerability with a law that we call “the reverse onus.”

-What is the reverse onus? – In criminal law the prosecutor has to prove the case be a reasonable doubt.
-In civil law, a personal injury lawyer and his client have to prove damages on a balance of probabilities.
-Therefore, if you are hurt in a car accident caused by somebody else, you of the onus of proving 1) that the other person caused the accident and 2) that the other person caused your injuries.
+What is the reverse onus? – In criminal law, the prosecutor has to prove the case with reasonable doubt.
+In civil law, a personal injury lawyer and his client must prove damages on a balance of probabilities.
+Therefore, if you are hurt in a car accident caused by somebody else, you can prove 1) that the other person caused the accident and 2) that the other person caused your injuries.
 This is called having the onus to prove.

-Section 193 of the Highway traffic act reverses this onus.
-The Highway traffic act states that the onus of proof is on the owner driver or leasee or operator of a motor vehicle, and not the injured person.
-Therefore, this provision shifts the burden of proof on to the motorists and that motorist is presumed negligent and last proven otherwise.
-The driver that caused your loved ones death has to prove in court that they acted reasonably and properly in the circumstances and could not have avoided causing the car-bicycle accident.
+Section 193 of the Highway Traffic Act reverses this onus.
+The Highway Traffic Act states that the onus of proof is on the owner, driver, lessee or operator of a motor vehicle, not the injured person.
+Therefore, this provision shifts the burden of proof onto the motorists, namely that the motorist is presumed negligent and last proven otherwise.
+The driver that caused your loved one’s death has to prove in court that they acted reasonably and properly in the circumstances and could not have avoided causing the car-bicycle accident.

 Funeral Expenses in Wrongful Death Cases

-Yes – if you or your loved one had a valid auto insurance policy, then your own insurance policy would pay the costs of funeral expenses.
-In addition, there is a financial benefits (death benefit) which is payable to certain family members of the bicycle accident victim.
-There is a death benefit provides $25,000 paid to a spouse and $10,000 to each qualifying dependent.
+Yes – if you or your loved one had a valid auto insurance policy, then your insurance policy would pay the costs of funeral expenses.
+In addition, a financial benefit (death benefit) is payable to certain family members of the bicycle accident victim.
+A death benefit provides $25,000 paid to a spouse and $10,000 to each qualifying dependent.
 Funeral benefits pay up to $6,000 for funeral expenses.

 If you lost a loved one in a Bicycle Accident, call our Wrongful Death Lawyers today.
 We have recovered millions for families in wrongful death cases all across Ontario since 2003 – and we are prepared to help you.